 Community Involved in Sustaining Agriculture (CISA) strengthens farms and engages the community to build the local food economy.

-Guided by a new Strategic Plan, in 2015-2017 we will strengthen our work by:
+Guided by our Strategic Plan, our work focuses on:

-- Strengthening the network of farmers and other businesses in the local food economy;
+- Growing resilience in the local food economy; and

 We are successful only because of the people we have inspired and those who have inspired us.
 Please join with us as we deepen our connections to each other and create a community that is economically and environmentally healthy for our children and our children’s children.